Cristina Campo

 In 1955, she moved to Rome which marked a major change in her life.
 In 1956, she published a poetry collection Passo d'addio.
 From 1956 to 1961, she wrote a number of scripts for the Italian national radio system RAI.
 In Rome, she met Elémire Zolla.
-They both were members of the group "La voce", which was opposed to liturgical changes introduced in the Catholic church by the Second Vatican Council.
-Together, they edited the 1963 anthology I mistici dell'Occidente.
+Cristina Campo was one of the founders of Una Voce, which was opposed to liturgical changes introduced in the Catholic church by the Second Vatican Council, she was also behind the Short Critical Study of the Novus Ordo Missae or also called the Ottaviani Intervention. she also contributed to Elemire Zolla's anthology I mistici dell'Occidente ed.
 Her mother died in 1964 and her father died the following year.
-She was so disturbed by these events that she left her home and moved first into a pension and then, in 1968, to an apartment.
+She was so disturbed by these events that she left her home and moved first into a pension and then, in 1968, to an apartment near the benedictine Abbey of Sant'Anselmo in Rome.
 She died in Rome of a heart attack at the age of 53.

 Her poetry and translations were later collected in La tigre assenza, first published in 1991.
 In 2020, the Nexus Institute published "The Unforgivables", an English translation of Campo's essay "Gli imperdonabili" by Will Schutt.
 In 2021, an annotated translation of "Gli imperdonabili" by Nicola Masciandaro and Andrea di Serego Alighieri was published in Glossator 11, Practice and Theory of the Commentary, a bilingual volume wholly dedicated to the work of the poet.
+In 2024, her essay collections Fairy Tale and Mystery (1962) and The Flute and the Carpet (1971) were brought together in a single volume in English translation published by New York Review Books.